 - Scorpion Hunters – See the Rowe lab as they go out into the field to collect scorpions for their research

 Images of the southern grasshopper mouse (Onychomys torridus) capturing and eating the painful species of scorpion (Centruroides sculpturatus).

 Size differences of the two scorpions used in the experiments (painful Arizona bark scorpion, Centruroides sculpturatus is on the left; painless stripe-tailed scorpion, Hoffmannius spinigerus on the right)

-Featured scientists: Ashlee and Matt Rowe from Michigan State University
+Featured scientists: Ashlee and Matt Rowe from University of Oklahoma

-Undergraduate researchers also involved with the project: Travis Tate and Crystal Niermann from SHSU; Rolando Barajas, Hope White, and Amber Suto from Michigan State University
+Undergraduate researchers involved with the project: Travis Tate and Crystal Niermann from Sam Houston State University; Rolando Barajas, Hope White, and Amber Suto from Michigan State University